 Development of the Police Commanders

-To better prepare future senior police commanders (at P-5 to D-2 level), the Police Division and the Integrated Training Service in the Department of Peacekeeping Operations started to develop a United Nations Police Commanders course in 2016.
+To better prepare future senior police commanders (at P-5 to D-2 level), the Police Division and the Integrated Training Service in the Department of Peace Operations started to develop a United Nations Police Commanders course in 2016.

 A two-day United Nations Police Commanders’ Course curriculum development workshop with 70 participants from 15 Member States, six partner organizations and Heads of UN police components in UN peace operations took place on 24 and 25 May at the United Nations Global Service Centre (UNGSC) in Brindisi, Italy.
 During the workshop participants provided input to curriculum and guidance for the development of the police commanders' course content and material.